 The member of staff responsible for co-ordinating stress management in Benjamin Hargreaves CE Primary School is Mrs. J. Nicol.

 School Stress Risk Assessments will be undertaken following consultation with staff, considering the examples given in the policy.

 The findings of the School Stress Risk Assessment will be communicated promptly to staff and the Governing Body.

 Individual Risk Assessments will be undertaken for individuals who have, or have had symptoms of stress-related illness and these will be treated with appropriate confidentiality.

 Procedures for monitoring stress in School should be an integral management function and be the subject of a regular review.
 Changes to the School's Senior Leadership Team, organisation or structure should initiate a review of procedures.

-Individuals have a duty to co-operate with their employer in minimising, so far as is reasonably practicable, work-related stress.
-Individuals have a part to play in making reasonable adjustments to working practices which may have to change due to circumstances beyond the School’s control.
+Members of staff have a duty to co-operate with the Governors in minimising, so far as is reasonably practicable, work-related stress.
+They have a part to play in making reasonable adjustments to working practices which may have to change due to circumstances beyond the School’s control.

 Anyone who feels he/she is suffering from stress should, wherever possible, inform the Headteacher so that he/she will have an opportunity to resolve the problem.